 Diagnostic connector

-The diagnostic connector is used to exchange data with the computer and is located on the left side under the instrument panel.
+The diagnostic connector is used to exchange data with the ECU and is located on the left side under the instrument panel.
 A scanning device is connected to the diagnostic connector to read error information stored in the ECU memory, to check sensors and actuators in real time, to control actuators and reprogram the ECU.

-- programmable read only memory (PROM);
+- programmable read-only memory (EPROM);

 - random access memory (RAM);

-- electrically reprogrammable memory (ERPZU).
+- electrically reprogrammable memory (ERPROM).

-Random access memory (RAM)
+Random Access Memory (RAM)

-This «notebook» ECU.
-The unit's microprocessor uses it to temporarily store measured parameters for calculations and intermediate information.
-The microprocessor can enter data into it or read them out as necessary.
+This is the ECU "notebook".
+The microprocessor of the unit uses it for temporary storage of measured parameters for calculations and intermediate information.
+The microprocessor can enter data into it or read it as needed.

-Electrically reprogrammable memory (ERPZU)
+Electrically reprogrammable memory (ERPROM)

-- engine operating time on low-octane fuel;
+- engine operating time on low octane fuel;

 Crankshaft position sensor